On this page

 Single Logout (SLO)

 Single logout is the act of signing the user out of the IdP and signing out of all the apps with the same IdP credentials.
-This results in ending the IdP session and all the associated application sessions for the user.
+This results in ending the IdP session and all the associated app sessions for the user.

 Note: App-initiated single logout is also known as Service Provider-initiated (SP-initiated) single logout (SLO).